GfSE/SAF-Specification/stakeholders.md

 The Developer is a group or an individual implementing the system parts according to defined requirements.
 On the lowest level of the system architecture there are the Mechanic Developer responsible for implementing the mechanical components.

 ## Concern
+* What are the sources (e.g. a standard) of terms?

+  ***Rationale:  In my role, I need to know the meaning of defined terms from applicable standards during implementation..***
 * What is the mapping of functions to the physical SOI physical architecture?

   ***Rationale:  In my role, I need to implement the sub-functions in my mechanical subsystem***